Fundraising Ideas & Products Center

-Punkin Chunkin Fundraising
+Punkin Chunkin Fundraiser

 The Greenland (Maine) Women’s Club came up with a unique way to raise funds for the Red Cross-Great Bay Chapter and dispose of left over pumpkins and jack-ó-lanterns at the same time.
 Volunteers built a medieval-style catapult, called a trebuchet.
 One person would pull the long, catapulting arm to the ground, while two others pushed the 215-pound weight on the other end of the arm up in the air.
 The arm was then secured by a rope and the pumpkin put into a large sling.
 Another volunteer gave the rope a good yank, the trigger let loose and the arm swung the sling - and the pumpkin - through the air.